Body and Dash-Mounted Cameras | Case Study Conclusions

 If nothing else was evident in this series, we hope that the understanding that police work is public in nature, and has only rare exceptions to that fact.
 Number one, police work is on the behalf of the government.
 Two, police work is generally regarding the removal of Constitutional rights of a person.
 Keeping that in mind, we need to understand that implementing a camera program is very helpful, but the use of cameras needs to be carefully considered prior to placing them in the field.
 They are a tool, and can only help your agency if you create a plan that is helpful.

 Cameras Answer a Lot of Questions

 Between blind studies, historical data, and of course trial results, it is clear that cameras can answer a lot of questions concerning arrestees, and the behavior they present.
-They can also answer questions concerning behavior of officers, and the public.
+They can also answer questions concerning the behavior of officers and the public.

 The use of cameras has to be designed in a way that makes their use routine, but also gives officers options, rather than mandatory applications.
 But even to that end, you will end up with a lot of problems solved, and new ones to contend with that have no clear answer.